romland/llemmings/README.md

 **The job, as a human, is to copy and paste code.**

-The latest and greatest version is [here](https://romland.github.io/llemmings)!
+It is (probably) not yet a game.
+But ... the latest and greatest version is [here](https://romland.github.io/llemmings)!

 ![Alt text](latest.png?raw=true "Screenshot of Llemmings")